rocketechgroup/airglue/README.md

 # Airglue
-Creating Airflow DAGs and orchestrate dependencies between Operators can be somewhat repetitive and not easy for users without a programming background.
+Create Airflow DAGs and orchestrate dependencies between Operators can be somewhat repetitive and not easy for users without a programming background.
 Airglue's configuration driven approach makes this easy to manage without needing to write any Python at all.

 ## TOC